If you too, wish to have a Sticky Footer on your SharePoint site based on the classic experience, this post is for you.

 The factors that you should be taken into consideration

-- Edit Master Page: it was the method that often be privileged by the developers but once the development provided, each update need to deploy the new Master Page with the common involved problems (bad idea 🙅♂️, forget it) for this kind of needs
+- Edit Master Page: it was the method that often is privileged by the developers but once the development provided, each update need to deploy the new Master Page with the common involved problems (bad idea 🙅♂️, forget it) for this kind of needs

 - Custom Action: that is a better solution (and not only because I'm using it)!
-You can deploy it without change any thing else on the target site, you can deploy it and update it in bulk and configure it differently for each need case
+You can deploy it without change anything else on the target site, you can deploy it and update it in bulk and configure it differently for each need case

 Here, a Sticky Footer solution